patti-favaron/MeteoFlux_Support/README.md

 ## 'procGen.py' script

-The **procGen.py** script aggregates hourly "processed" and "diagnostic" MeteoFlux Core V2 data to individual files, in preparation of diagnostic data analysis, one of the site maintenance activities.
+The **procGen.py** script aggregates hourly "processed" and "diagnostic" MeteoFlux(R) Core V2 data to individual files, in preparation of diagnostic data analysis, one of the site maintenance activities.

 To run the procedure the following command line is used: